scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 * Create an Azure Cosmos DB account based on the [Azure official guide](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal#create-an-azure-cosmos-db-account) with the above requirements.

-### Scale Performance
+#### Scale Performance

-Cosmos DB performance can be adjusted using the following parameters.

-#### Request Units (RU)

-By default, the scalardl schema tool enables autoscale of RU for all tables: RU is scaled in or out between 10% and 100% of a specified RU depending on a workload.
+* By default, the scalar DL schema loader enables autoscale of [Request Units](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) (RU) for all tables: RU is scaled in or out between 10% and 100% of a specified RU depending on a workload.
-You can scale the throughput of Cosmos DB by specifying `cosmosBaseResourceUnit` (which applies to all the tables) in [schema-loading-custom-values](https://github.com/scalar-labs/scalar-kubernetes/blob/master/conf/schema-loading-custom-values.yaml).
+* You can also scale the throughput of Cosmos DB by specifying `cosmosBaseResourceUnit` (which applies to all the tables) in [schema-loading-custom-values](https://github.com/scalar-labs/scalar-kubernetes/blob/master/conf/schema-loading-custom-values.yaml).

-#### Autoscale

-Autoscale provisioned throughput in Azure Cosmos DB allows you to scale the throughput (RU/s).
+* Autoscale provisioned throughput in Azure Cosmos DB allows you to scale the throughput (RU/s).
 You can read more about this from the [Azure official guide](https://docs.microsoft.com/en-us/azure/cosmos-db/provision-throughput-autoscale).
-By default, the scalar DL schema loader enables autoscale of RU for all tables: RU is scaled in or out between 10% and 100% of a specified RU depending on a workload

 ### Monitor Cosmos DB